 Life-forms can transmit information both vertically (from parent to child, via replication of genes) and horizontally (through viruses and other means).
 Memes can replicate vertically or horizontally within a single generation.
 They may also lie dormant for long periods of time.

 The transmission of memes is similar to the spread of contagions.
 Social contagions induced by A.I. through the internet and smartphones are fads, hysteria, copycat crime, and copycat suicide exemplify contagious imitation of ideas.

 Patterns of meme transmission of homo sapiens, that are being morphed by A.I. :

 - The quantity of parenthood: an idea that influences the number of children one has.
 Children respond particularly receptively to the ideas of their parents, and thus ideas that directly or indirectly encourage a higher birthrate will replicate themselves at a higher rate than those that discourage higher birthrates.

-- The efficiency of parenthood: an idea that increases the proportion of children who will adopt ideas of their parents.
+- The efficiency of parenthood: an idea that increases the proportion of children who will adopt the ideas of their parents.
 Cultural separatism exemplifies one practice in which one can expect a higher rate of meme-replication—because the meme for separation creates a barrier from exposure to competing ideas.

 - Proselytic: ideas generally passed to others beyond one’s own children.
 Ideas that encourage the proselytism of a meme, as seen in many religious or political movements, can replicate memes horizontally through a given generation, spreading more rapidly than parent-to-child meme-transmissions do.